samkikibaker/samkikibaker/_posts/2019-09-07-Transmission.md

 Conclusion
 ==========

-To conclude, we complete the two assign tasks.
+To conclude, we complete the two assigned tasks.

-1. Answer whether an automatic or manual transmission is better for miles per gallon A manual transmission is better for miles per gallon.
+*1. Answer whether an automatic or manual transmission is better for miles per gallon.*

+A manual transmission is better for miles per gallon.

-2. Quantify the miles per gallon difference between automatic and manual transmissions With 95% confidence, we can say that the miles per gallon of a manual car is between 0.04570236 and 5.82589764 mpg better than the mpg of an automatic car.
+*2. Quantify the miles per gallon difference between automatic and manual transmissions.*

+With 95% confidence, we can say that the miles per gallon of a manual car is between 0.04570236 and 5.82589764 mpg better than the mpg of an automatic car.
 A manual car is on average 2.9358 mpg better than an automatic car.